Artyom151/Artyom151/README.md

   I'm learning C and aiming to become a backend developer.<br>
   I write code in Python, Next.js, and Electron — and I'm always excited to learn more!<br>
   If you have an interesting idea or a project to collaborate on, feel free to reach out!<br>
-  You can often find me more active on Codeberg these days.
 </p>

 <br>